Dreamlinerm/Netflix-Prime-Auto-Skip/README.md

 * Freevee ads: .atvwebplayersdk-ad-timer-text

-and then skipped by forwarding by the ad length -0.1 seconds which will fix a lot of issues it turns out.
+and then skipped by forwarding by the ad length.

 ## Develop the Extension